Amid businesses’ concerns, city opens new homeless shelters in Northside, downtown

 ShelterPresser3

-The Chamberlayne Avenue location has been the Salvation Army’s local headquarters since it moved there in 2020.
+The Chamberlayne Avenue location has been planned to become the Salvation Army’s local headquarters since it purchased the property in 2020.

 The previous evening, city officials including Councilmember Ann-Frances Lambert and Police Chief Rick Edwards heard from neighboring property owners and businesses at a meeting of the Chamberlayne Industrial Center Association.
 Its members reiterated concerns that the shelter will bring back bad behaviors that they saw last year, despite the change in shelter operators.